lstent/lucyStent.me/aboutme.md

 ## **About me**

-My name is Lucy Stent, I am 28 and in my first year of a PhD focusing on machine learning.
+My name is Lucy Stent, I am 29 and in my Second year of a PhD focusing on machine learning.
 I have just completed a MSc in AI for Games at Falmouth University.

 I was awarded for academic achievement from Women in Games in 2017, and I have also recieved grants from the Girls of the Guild and Hilda Marindale to study my Masters degree in 2019.
 As of 2020 I was also awarded the Google Techmakers grant to continue studying to a PhD level.